 Proficient with Microsoft Office (Word, Excel and PowerPoint)

-Bachelors degree; supplemented with five (5) years related work experience.
+Bachelors degree; supplemented with three (3) years related work experience.

 Saint Louis University requires COVID-19 vaccinations and a booster dose for all students, staff, and faculty who are physically present on our St. Louis campuses.
 As a prospective and/or a new employee at Saint Louis University, you will be/are required to comply with the Universitys vaccination protocol.
 Proof of full vaccination is required before the start of employment in order to work at Saint Louis University.
 If you are not vaccinated, you are required to begin the vaccination process at the time of your first day of employment and submit proof of full vaccination within 30 days of your start date.
 Exemptions may be granted on the grounds of religious beliefs or medical circumstances.
 Failure to comply with the vaccine requirement within 30 days of an employees start date will result in termination of the employment. Â Proof of vaccine will be submitted through an online portal made available to you during your Workday onboarding tasks.